The Ultimate Guide to Food in Niue

 Served as a health booster, Niue Noni Juice is produced at Niue’s very own noni farm.

 Try vanilla coffee made with vanilla-infused coffee beans produced by Niue Vanilla at the Vanilla Cafe.

 For many more beverages to wet your whistle, check out the 5 Drinks in Niue You Have to Try.

 Self-Catering in Niue

-Almost all of Niue’s accommodation (except the Scenic Matavai Resort and the Lialagi Units) have self-catering facilities.
-With that, you can make use of the food for sale in Niue’s offering of markets, grocery stores and supermarkets and make your own meals while in Niue.
+Almost all of Niue’s accommodations (except the Scenic Matavai Resort) have self-catering facilities.
+With that, you can make use of the food for sale in Niue’s offering of markets, grocery stores and supermarkets and make your own meals.
 It’s a good way to keep the holiday budget in check, as well as ensure that you can stick to any dietary requirements (speaking of, check out The Gluten-Free Guide to Niue if needed).

 Where to Buy Food in Niue